9382/rbhop-gains-detection/README.md

 A run below 600 fps can also still be timescaled, but thats not really determinable with this.

-(Keep in mind: Roblox sucks. ive seen people running at capped 60 FPS get marked at 140 - its stupid)
+(Keep in mind: Roblox sucks. ive seen people running at capped 60 FPS get marked at a max of 140 - its stupid, welcome to the roblox engine)